What do online reputation repair services do?

 - Build backlinks that promote visibility and favorable brand sentiment.

 The strategy behind crafting positive content is complex.
 It’s easy to blow smoke in the SERPs by pumping out hundreds of low quality articles, but it takes expertise to create high-quality content that will perform well in the SERPs.
-Regularly maintaining a social media presence alone often requires at least one or two dedicated employees doing full-time management of customer engagement and platform maintenance.
+Regularly maintaining a social media presence alone often requires at least one or two dedicated employees managing customer engagement and maintaining the platforms.